FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/06_notes_on_port_handling.rst

 Automatic port selection
 ------------------------

-Use the command ``fiot config --port-offset=0`` to use random ports free at the moment of creating the config file for the first time.
+Use the command :command:`fiot config --port-offset=0` to use random ports free at the moment of creating the config file for the first time.

 **Hint:** You may also use the :envvar:`FASTIOT_PORT_OFFSET` to set a system-wide default.